Managing diabetes is about much more than simply monitoring blood sugar levels.

 Diabetes Classes at the Nebraska Medicine Diabetes Center

 Medicare and most insurance companies provide benefits for diabetes education.
 Review educational benefits with your insurance provider.

 Management of gestational diabetes includes meal planning, monitoring and blood sugar guidelines during pregnancy.
 The class Includes free blood sugar meter.
 Spanish classes are also available.
-Gestational Diabetes Class is offered from 2:30 p.m. - 3:30 p.m. every Friday.
-A follow-up one on one appointment is scheduled within two weeks following the class.
-Spanish Gestational Diabetes class is offered twice a month from 1 p.m. - 3 p.m. on the second and forth Tuesdays of each month.
+Gestational Diabetes Class is offered from 2:30 to 3:30 p.m. every Friday.
+A follow-up one-on-one appointment is scheduled within two weeks following the class.
+A Gestational Diabetes class in Spanish is offered twice a month from 1 to 3 p.m. on the second and forth Tuesdays of each month.
 A Spanish-speaking staff interpreter is provided for both the class and one on one follow-up appointment.

 Diabetes Prevention Program

-This one-year diabetes prevention program is a proven lifestyle change intervention that has been shown to prevent or delay type 2 diabetes in high-risk patients.
-Offered at the Engage Wellness Facility.
+This 1-year diabetes prevention program is a proven lifestyle change intervention that has been shown to prevent or delay type 2 diabetes in high-risk patients. it is offered at the Engage Wellness Facility.

 Weight Loss University (WLU)

 This class is focused on behavioral change for individuals wanting begin an active lifestyle and lose 10 to 30 pounds.
 It is intended to prevent or manage pre-diabetes.
 Weight Loss University is a monthly series of four classes held on Tuesdays from 5 to 6 p.m.
 It also includes four 30-minute individual appointments (call to schedule).
 This includes two 30-minute sessions with a registered dietitian and two 30-minute sessions with an exercise specialist.
 Every fifth Tuesday of the month a free Weight Loss University Support Group is offered from 5 to 6 p.m. topics vary.

 See flyer for registration information and start dates for Weight Loss University.